patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/bullseye.md

 A bullseye layout can only contain one section of content.
 For example,  bullseye layout is commonly used with [modal components](/components/modal), to overlay important content on top of another layout, like a gallery of cards.

-If you need to center multiple sections of content on a page, you should choose a different PatternFly layout.
+If you need to center more than one section of content on a page, you should choose a different PatternFly layout.